kgw220/west-nile/README.md

 * **ResultDir (Resultant Wind Direction):**
     * **Meaning:** The average wind direction over 24 hours, measured in degrees (1-360) in 10 degree units.
     * **ATE Interpretation:** Each additional 10 degrees in wind direction (clockwise) is associated with a **0.06 percentage point decrease** in the probability of WNV.

+Refer to the notebook for more in depth analysis.

 Overall, this highlights what is suspected.
 Spraying should be done on a careful basis based on these factors.
 Instead of spraying on a regular schedule, it should be done when these specific, predictive conditions are